-Venous oxygen saturation SvO2 is related to venous oxygen content CvO2 by substitution into equation 1:
+Venous oxygen saturation Svo_2 is related to venous oxygen content Cvo_2 by an equation similar to Equation 1

-$$CvO_2 = 1.38(Hb)(SvO_2)/100 + 0.003(PvO_2)$$
+$$Cvo_2 = 1.38(Hb)(Svo_2)/100 + 0.003(Pvo_2)$$ (7)

-The normal $CvO_2$ value (using $SvO_2 = 75\%$ , $PvO_2 = 40$ mmHg) is 15.6 ml/dl.
-If we solve equation 3 (the Fick equation) for the venous saturation ( $SvO_2$ ), we obtain:
+The normal Cvo_2 value (with $Svo_2 = 75\%$, $Pvo_2 = 40 \text{ mm Hg}$) is 15.6 mL/dL.
+If we solve Equation 3 (the Fick equation) for the venous saturation (Svo_2), we obtain

-$$SvO_2 = SaO_2 - VO_2/[(13.8)(Hb)(CO)].$$ (5)
+$$Svo_2 = Sao_2 - \dot{V}o_2 / [(13.8)(Hb)(CO)]$$ (8)

-Equation 5 shows how SvO2 depends upon the four oxygen transport variables: SaO2, VO2, Hb, and CO.
+Equation 5 shows how Svo_2 depends upon the four oxygen transport variables: Sao_2 , $\dot{V}o_2$, Hb, and CO.

-When VO2 demand falls behind oxygen supply, lactic acidosis will result, eventually leading to death if the problem is not corrected.
-When this begins to occur in disease (e.g. anemia), the patient's body will try to maintain normal VO2 using the same two compensatory mechanisms described above during exercise: increasing CO and/or decreasing SvO2.
-In the case of anemia, we saw that such compensation can maintain normal VO2 values even at hemoglobin levels less than 3 g/dl.
-Thus, a decrease in SvO2 indicates that a patient is using "oxygen reserves" to compensate for a supply-demand imbalance.
-Decreasing oxygen supply may result from low CO (shock), low hemoglobin (anemia), abnormal hemoglobin (carboxyhemoglobinemia), or low PaO2 (hypoxemia).
+When Vo2 falls behind oxygen demand, lactic acidosis will result, eventually leading to death if the problem is not corrected.
+When this begins to occur in disease (e.g., anemia), the patient's body will try to maintain normal Vo2 using the same two compensatory mechanisms described above during exercise: increasing CO and/or decreasing Svo2.
+In the case of anemia, such compensation can maintain normal Vo2 values even at hemoglobin levels <3 g/dL.
+Thus, a decrease in Svo2 indicates that a patient is using "oxygen reserves" to compensate for a supply-demand imbalance.
+Decreasing oxygen supply may result from low CO (shock), low hemoglobin (anemia), abnormal hemoglobin (carboxyhemoglobinemia), or low Pao2 (hypoxemia).
 On the other hand, increasing oxygen demand can result from fever, malignant hyperthermia, thyrotoxicosis, or shivering.

-The aforementioned are possible clinical causes of a decrease in $SvO_2$ .
-There are also conditions that can increase $SvO_2$ above its normal range of 68% to 77%.
-High $SvO_2$ values can result from decreased tissue uptake of oxygen, peripheral arteriovenous shunting, and inappropriate increases in cardiac output.
-Clinical conditions that produce elevated $SvO_2$ values include sepsis, Paget's Disease of bone, excessive use of inotropes, cyanide poisoning, and hypothermia.
-A wedged pulmonary artery catheter will also cause a high $SvO_2$ reading, but this is a measurement artifact.
-This is a useful artifact, since it warns the clinician of an inadvertently wedged catheter.
+The aforementioned are possible clinical causes of a decrease in Svo2.
+There are also conditions that can increase Svo2 above its normal range of 68% to 77%.
+High Svo2 values can result from decreased tissue uptake of oxygen, peripheral arteriovenous shunting, and inappropriate increases in CO.
+Clinical conditions that produce elevated Svo2 values include sepsis, Paget's disease of bone, excessive use of inotropes, cyanide poisoning, and hypothermia.
+A wedged pulmonary artery catheter will also cause a high Svo2 reading, but this is a measurement artifact.
+This can actually be a useful artifact, as it warns the clinician of an inadvertently wedged catheter.

-Technical considerations
+Technical Considerations

-Pulmonary artery $SvO_2$ catheters use the technology of reflectance spectrophotometry; that is, they measure the color of the blood in a manner similar to pulse oximetry. $SvO_2$ catheters use fiberoptic bundles to transmit and receive light from the catheter tip.
+Pulmonary artery Svo2 catheters use the technology of reflectance spectrophotometry; that is, they measure the color of the blood in a manner similar to pulse oximetry.
+Svo2 catheters use fiberoptic bundles to transmit and receive light from the catheter tip.
 Light-emitting diodes provide monochromatic light sources at two or three wavelengths.
-A theoretical advantage of a three wavelength system is that its measurements should not depend upon the total hemoglobin level.
-Another problem common to all $SvO_2$ catheters is the "wall artifact," whereby reflection from a vessel wall can produce a signal that is interpreted as an $SvO_2$ of 85-90%.
-This problem has been reduced by the addition of digital filtering to the processor, which effectively edits out sudden step increases in $SvO_2$ .
-However, a persistently high value of $SvO_2$ should alert the user that the catheter is in the wedged condition, as noted above.
+A theoretical advantage of a three wavelength system is that its measurements should not depend on the total hemoglobin level (20).
+Another problem common to all Svo2 catheters is the "wall artifact," whereby reflection from a vessel wall can produce a signal that is interpreted as an Svo2 of 85%-90%.
+This problem has been reduced by the addition of digital filtering to the processor, which effectively edits out sudden step increases in Svo2.
+However, as noted above, a persistently high value of Svo2 may alert the user that the catheter is in the wedged condition.

-Applications and limitations
+Applications and Limitations